- Fact Sheet

 - a licensed warehouse.

-If your road vehicle has a value below the import entry threshold (AUD1000) it may be cleared by Customs and Border Protection by lodging a self-assessed clearance (SAC) declaration.
+If your road vehicle has a value below the import entry threshold (AUD1000) it may be cleared by ACBPS by lodging a self-assessed clearance (SAC) declaration.
 A VIA is required regardless of the value of the road vehicle.

-Once all duty, taxes and other charges are paid (if applicable), and Customs and Border Protection and DAFF Biosecurity requirements are met, an authority to deal (ATD) will be issued for your road vehicle to be delivered into home consumption.
+Once all duty, taxes and other charges are paid (if applicable), and ACBPS and DAFF Biosecurity requirements are met, an authority to deal (ATD) will be issued for your road vehicle to be delivered into home consumption.
 All ATDs for road vehicles are issued subject to the condition that you have a valid VIA to take delivery of your road vehicle into home consumption.

 Prior to making a decision to import a road vehicle you should take into account the likely costs you may incur during the importation process such as: